Categories

 6. First Aid

 In addition to standard first-aid supplies for blisters, cuts, and burns, carry a few large bandages for possible winter-related injuries, such as injuries from crampons or an ice ax.
 My first aid kit includes a cutting device such as a knife or scissors (in my case, I prefer lightweight scissors).
+Pack your first-aid kit not only for yourself but for others.
+The well-being of the group effects your own safety and enjoyment.

 7. Insulation